-It may seem contradictory to the message of this article, but the fact is - Yes! dogs can survive on a vegetarian or vegan diet.
-The trick is that vegetarian diets are hard to balance and can lead to your dog lacking important nutrients over time if you don't know what your doing.
+It may seem contradictory to the message of this article, but the fact is - Yes!
+Dogs can survive on a vegetarian or vegan diet.
+The trick is that vegetarian diets are hard to balance and can lead to your dog lacking important nutrients over time if you don't know what you're doing.

-A plant-based diet should be as natural as possible and contain the correct amounts of all the nutrients that they need to stay healthy.
+A plant-based diet should be as natural as possible and contain the correct amounts of all the nutrients needed to stay healthy.
 This can be difficult because meat is the best source of many essential nutrients, like amino acids and omega fatty acids.

 Animals meat is a complete protein, meaning it supplies the full spectrum of amino acids required to keep your dog healthy.
-Very few plant proteins contain all of the required nutrients that your dog needs, so finding a truly complete plant-based diet is hard.
-Most require supplementation to properly balance.
+Very few plant proteins contain all of the nutrients your dog needs, so finding a truly complete plant-based diet is hard.
+Most require supplementation to balance appropriately.

 Plant-based diets are typically lower in protein too.
 While this isn't a deal-breaker for all dogs, it does mean that there is less protein to aid in muscle upkeep or growth.
-This can lead to dogs being overweight, or even shrinking muscle mass that can affect the health of joints and connective tissues over time.
+This can lead to dogs being overweight and muscle loss that can affect joints and connective tissues.

 If you do choose a vegetarian diet, consider supplementing your dog's food with fresh ingredients.
 Make the food as easy to digest as possible by offering natural sources of their required nutrients.

-We highly recommend adding some form of complete plant protein too, like quinoa or buckwheat.
-They are less commonly found in pet food but can help you to balance your pet’s diet better.
+We highly recommend adding some form of complete plant protein, too, like quinoa or buckwheat.
+They are less commonly found in pet food but can help you balance your pet’s diet better.
 If you can't find a commercial diet with a complete plant protein, then feed it supplementally.

 6. It's Alive!

 No, we are not suggesting feeding your dog live prey, much to their disappointment.
-When we say that raw food is alive, we are talking about the natural bacteria and enzymes on the meat.
+When we say that raw food is alive, we are talking about the meat’s natural bacteria and enzymes.
 Cooked and heavily-processed foods, like kibble, don’t have helpful, live bacteria and enzymes that aid in digestion and absorbing nutrients.

 We call these dead foods.
 Dead foods provide less nutrition and are less easily recognized by your pet's body because the nutrients are not in their natural state.